Skip to main content

 This can help determine whether the issue is with the platform or with your local environment.

-Step 4: Test in a Safe Environment
+Step 4: Test in a safe environment, using your student test profile

 If you’re unsure how something works or are concerned about disrupting live data, try testing in a controlled way: